Stigler, Oklahoma: Media

 Stigler has had several newspapers, starting with the Stigler Beacon, which was followed by the State Sentinel.
 Others have been the Haskell County Leader, the Haskell County News, the Haskell County Tribune, the Country Star, and the Stigler News-Sentinel.
 (Note: The Stigler News-Sentinel is the only media outlet now listed for Stigler.)

+NRHP sites

+NRHP sites in Stigler include the Haskell County Courthouse, the Stigler School Gymnasium-Auditorium, the Tamaha Jail and Ferry Landing northeast of Stigler, and the Mule Creek Site (address restricted).